8 Easy Ways to Landscape Under Bird Feeders

 1. Buy No-Mess Blend Birdseed Mix

-They are more expensive, but there is no waste.
-The seed hulls have been removed, and there are no fillers like grass and oat seeds to sprout.
-What price can you put on significantly reducing the chance of disease-born organisms from accumulations under the feeders?
+This blend is more expensive, but there is no waste since the seed hulls have been removed and there are no fillers (like grass and oat seeds) to sprout.
+What price can you put on reducing the chance of disease-born organisms from accumulating under the feeders?
 We need to keep our birds safe and healthy.

 2. Use a Seed Tray